nuuuwan/news_lk3_data/README.md

 *2024-01-18 20:31:00* · [`adaderanalk`](https://www.adaderana.lk/news/96529/one-killed-in-police-gunfire-in-narammala)

-A person was killed in police gunfire reported this evening in the Dampelessa area of Narammala, Police Media Spokesman SSP Nihal Thalduwa said.
+A man was killed in police gunfire reported in the Dampelessa area of Narammala, Police Media Spokesman SSP Nihal Thalduwa said.

-The Sub-Inspector (SI) who fired the shots has been arrested, according to the Police Media Spokesman.
+A group of police officers had chased down a lorry after its driver failed to comply with the signal to stop at a police checkpoint in the Dampelessa area this evening (Jan.
+18).

-◼️
+...

 ### Health workers to strike again amidst unresolved dispute